aniqfakhrul/powerview.py/README.md

 powerview range.net/lowpriv:Password123@192.168.86.192 [--use-channel-binding | --use-sign-and-seal | --use-simple-auth]
 ```
 * Init with schannel. `--pfx` flag accept pfx formatted certificate file.
+> [!NOTE]
+> powerview will try to load certificate without password on the first attempt.
+If it fails, it'll prompt for password.
+So, no password parameter needed
 ```
 powerview 10.10.10.10 --pfx administrator.pfx
 ```